Android interview questions for fresher and experienced

 Android is an open-sourced operating system which is founded by Andy Rubin.
 Android is a Linux-based operating system that allows developers to develop and run apps that perform both basic and advanced functions.

-With more than 70% market share, Android is the most popular mobile operating system globally, which is making it important for companies and developers to land on mobile devices.
+With more than 70% market share, Android is the most popular mobile operating system globally, which makes it important for companies and developers to land on mobile devices.
 Android Developers are still in strong demand.
+We have a list of basic Android interview questions that can help you crack an interview.

 1. What is Android?